Critical Care Register Nurse Practice Test

 • Recognize normal and abnormal:

-o developmental exam findings and provide developmentally appropriate care
+o developmental assessment findings and provide developmentally appropriate care

 • Recognize signs and symptoms of emergencies, initiate interventions, and seek assistance as needed